AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

      Link_Name => "memcpy",
      Pre  => Source /= Null_Address      and then
              Destination /= Null_Address and then
-             Source /= Destination       and then
-             not Overlapping (Destination,
+             not Overlapping (Destination, Source, Length),
-                              Source,
-                              Length),
      Post => MemCopy'Result = Destination;
-   --  Copies Length bytes from the object
-   --  designated by Source to the object
-   --  designated by Destination.
+   --  Copies Length bytes from the object designated by Source to the object --  designated by Destination.

 The three aspects that do the importing are specified after the reserved